Series: The Invisible Library #2

 Genres: Fantasy, Steampunk

-Our reviews of this author: The Burning Page
+Our reviews of this author: The Burning Page, The Lost Plot

 The Masked City by Genevieve Cogman is the second in series that got off to a great start with the Invisible Library.
 I think that this book could probably be read as a standalone however I would personally recommend reading the first in series because it’s just so good.
 I will forewarn you that whilst I will try to avoid spoilers for The Masked City the review may contain spoilers for the first book so please bear that in mind.